akiidjk/dotfiles/README.md

 > [!Warning]
 >
-> I haven’t verified that every dependency is listed and i have not tested for now this on a clean distro, so some may still be missing.
 > Also note that some packages may have additional dependencies that need to be installed separately.
 > Please refer to the official documentation of each package for more details.
 > This setup is tailored for Arch Linux; adjustments may be needed for other distributions.